jexxa-projects/JexxaArchetypes/README.md

 *   Predefined CI/CD pipeline for GitHub including automatic dependency updates

-## Usage
+## Create a Project

-Below you find an example how to use the archetype:
+Below you find an example how to use the archetype to create a project:

 ```bash
 mvn -B archetype:generate \